Federal Judge Blocks Anthem's Planned Acquisition of Cigna

 Continue Reading Below

-The decision, by U.S. District Judge Amy Berman Jackson, said the proposed $48 billion deal violated federal antitrust law because it would create an unacceptable reduction in the number of companies that can serve large national employers that insure their workers.
+The decision, by U.S. District Judge Amy Berman Jackson, said the proposed $48 billion deal violated federal antitrust law because it would create an unacceptable reduction in the number of companies able to serve large national employers that insure their workers.

-The ruling echoed a decision by a different judge last month who blocked Aetna Inc.'s plans to take over Humana Inc. Though the two proposed insurer combinations were different in many ways, the message from the courts was similar: Judges found that merging top industry rivals threatened higher prices and less service, with the benefits of those deals failing to outweigh the potential harms.
+The ruling echoed a decision last month by a different judge who blocked Aetna Inc.'s plans to take over Humana Inc. Though the two proposed insurer combinations differed in many ways, the message from the courts was similar: Judges found that merging top industry rivals posed a risk of higher prices and less service, with the benefits of those deals failing to outweigh the potential harm.

 While Aetna is considering a possible appeal in its case, Wednesday's ruling almost certainly kills the Anthem-Cigna transaction, as discord between the companies has grown considerably since they announced their deal in July 2015.